fatemehmirzade/P_metadata/Evaluation/Final/How_to_run.md

 ## 7. Evaluation Logic

-### The Sibling-Value Rule (Completeness)
+### The Sibling Value Rule (Completeness)

-Each value is judged for completeness against `all_extracted_values` — the **full set** of values extracted for that field across all agents — not in isolation.
+Each value is judged for completeness against `all extracted values`, the **full set** of values extracted for that field across all agents not in isolation.
 If the set collectively covers what the paper describes, every individual value in it is marked complete (`VALUE_COMPLETE: yes`, verdict = `high`).

 This prevents penalising correct partial extractions when a field legitimately has multiple values (e.g. `material_type = ["cell line", "primary cells"]`).